Confused by Federal Student Aid? Here is How to Apply!

-*A copy of your/your parents’/your spouse’s 2013 federal tax return.
+- A copy of your/your parents’/your spouse’s federal tax return for the previous year.
 If eligible, you may be able to import your federal income information using the IRS Data Retrieval system, which is recommended.

-*Amount of child support paid and the child’s name
+- Amount of child support paid and the child’s name, if applicable

-*If you are a dependent student: Parents’ Social Security Numbers, birth dates, date they were married, date they became residents of their current state of residence, and FAFSA PIN of at least one parent.
+- If you are a dependent student you will need your Parents’ Social Security Numbers, birth dates, date they were married, date they became residents of their current state of residence, and FAFSA PIN of at least one parent.

-Note: Income information, social security numbers, and PINs are all personal and confidential information that people do not often wish to share.
+Note: Income information, social security numbers, and PINs are all personal and confidential information that you should not share.
 We highly recommend you to bring your parent(s) with you if you are using their information to complete the FAFSA.